 One-way loops mean that the way you get from A to B is different from the way you get from B to A, and may be much longer or shorter.
 My insistence on presenting two-way services, as much as possible, is about offering a transit system that’s as legible as the street system, so that people find it welcoming not just for the trip they make every day, but for any new trip they may want to try.

-I take pride in having designed the underlying structure a several small-city networks in the American west that are still running a decade or more later, including those of Chico, California (PDF, now part of Butte Regional Transit); Corvallis, Oregon (PDF); and Klamath Falls, Oregon.
-You'll see some the same techniques at work in those network structures.
+I take pride in having designed the underlying structure of several small-city networks in the American West that are still running a decade or more later, including those of Chico, California (PDF, now part of Butte Regional Transit); Corvallis, Oregon (PDF); and Klamath Falls, Oregon.
+You’ll see some of the same techniques at work in those network structures.
 If your local small-city transit system needs unscrambling, send them a link to this post, and encourage them to contact me!